a HARPER collection: Volume One - PREVIEW

 "It's not like her to just disappear." she sniffled.

 "I'll need more information than that."
 I insisted.
-"You'd be surprised how many people who 'wouldn't normally disappear' do so of their own accord."
+"You'd be surprised how many people who 'wouldn't normally disappear' often do so of their own accord."

 "She— she was fighting with her fiancé."
 Mattie confided, wincing slightly as she said 'fiancé' as if she'd been socked in the gut.